geopython/pygeoapi/docs/source/running.rst

 Running ``pygeoapi serve`` in production is not recommended or advisable.
 Preferred options are described below.

 .. seealso::
-   :ref:`docker` for container-based production installations.
+   :ref:`running-with-docker` for container-based production installations.

 Gunicorn overview
 ^^^^^^^^^^^^^^^^^